lorenzofox3/zora/README.md

 ## features
 ### ⚡️ Zero config
-It is just Javascript, write your program, bundle it (if needed) for the environment you want to test in and execute the script!
-No whatever.conf.js
+It is just Javascript, write your test program, bundle it (if needed) for the environment you want to test in and execute the script!
+No whatever.conf.js or specific test runner.

 ### 🎯 No global
 There is no global, just a function providing a two methods API.